gfrednand/mat-phone-code-validator/lib-workspace/projects/mat-phone-code-validator/README.md

 Run this command in you angualr project `npm i mat-phone-code-validator --save`

+## Requirements

+1. This component works on `FormsModule` form group and form controls.
+Please include them.
+To get its importance you can view this article. [https://dev.to/vishesh/angular-reactive-forms-formsmodule-is-it-necessary-2aca](https://dev.to/vishesh/angular-reactive-forms-formsmodule-is-it-necessary-2aca)

 # Usage

+`@import '~@angular/material/prebuilt-themes/indigo-pink.css';` - Add this line to the main styles.css / styles.scss file.
+This is required because it only has the complete styles for the package.

 Import the module,
 > import { MatPhoneCodeValidatorModule } from 'mat-phone-code-validator';